| Home

 second-order equation comprising three forces: motion, resistance, and

-leveraged in machine learning, with a three-layer neural network serving as
+in machine learning, with a three-layer neural network serving as the

-the training model.
-This model involves an input layer with four components,
+training model.
+This model involves an input layer with four components, a

-a hidden layer processing and connecting these components, and an output
+hidden layer processing and connecting these components, and an output layer

-layer providing the outcome.
-The study meticulously compares projected
+providing the outcome.
+The study meticulously compares projected results with

 highlighting its intricate nature.
 The overarching goals include simplifying